WMC-AHIF-2022/Kipper/README.md

 Kipper is a JavaScript-like strongly and strictly typed language with Python flavour.
 It aims to provide straightforward, simple, secure and type-safe coding with better efficiency and developer satisfaction!

+It compiles to both JavaScript and TypeScript, and can be set up in your terminal, Node.js or ES6+ browser. 🦊

 ## Compiler Repository

 Since Kipper is a project that already has been started, the main repository exists: